orbeon/orbeon-forms-doc/Form-Builder-~-Control-Details.md

 This allows specifying some help text, which can be plain text or rich text when the "Use HTML" checkbox is selected.

+The help message is available at runtime through a help icon positioned next to the control.
+By default, the icon opens a pop-up containing the help text.
+In *noscript* mode, the icon links to a help section at the bottom of the form.

+The help text is localizable.

 See also [Improving how we show help messages](http://blog.orbeon.com/2014/01/improving-how-we-show-help-messages.html).

 ## See also